thewirelessguy/cornerstone/README.md

 Cornerstone is a WordPress starter theme based on the Zurb Foundation Responsive Framework.
 Cornerstone aims to provide a lightweight starter theme that is responsive and SEO friendly that web designers can build great looking websites on.

 This version of Cornerstone is based on [ZURB Foundation 4](http://foundation.zurb.com/).
 Foundation 4 removes support for IE8.
+A CSS file to provide support for the IE8 grid is included as part of Cornerstone, but no other support for IE8 can be guaranteed.
 For a version of Cornerstone based on Foundation 3 go to https://github.com/thewirelessguy/cornerstone-foundation3

 Cornerstone is not meant to be used as is.
 This theme is designed to be used as a parent theme to create a Child Theme from.
 If you’re unsure how to do this follow the guide at (http://codex.wordpress.org/Child_Themes).
 You can download an example Child Theme at (https://github.com/thewirelessguy/cornerstone-child-theme)

 ## Download

 Clone the git repo `https://github.com/thewirelessguy/cornerstone.git` or [download the archive](https://github.com/thewirelessguy/cornerstone/archive/master.zip).

 ## Authors